100mslive/100ms-docs/common/faq.md

 It is powered by the same infra.
 Same as everything in production that we serve to our clients.

+### Can teacher handle remote user’s (student) screen (start and stop) like remotely mute/unmute of A/V ?

+No, a teacher can only mute/unmute a student using the [mute/unmute remote peer](/javascript/v2/features/remote-mute) feature.

+### Is there a way I can specify my own room_id while creating a room?

+No the roomid gets generated from our end.

+### Is there a way to get data on how many users are online?

+Its is possible to get the online user for a specific room based on [active room API](/server-side/v2/active-rooms/overview).

+### How does pagination between tiles affect the download numbers?

+Video will be downloaded only for the visible tiles.
+For the tiles that are not visibile only audio will be downloaded.

 ## Account management

 ### Are there any trial account limitations?